sjentsch/lsjDocs/Ch12/Ch12_Regression_09.rst

 coefficients of different predictors.
 Yet there are situations where you really do want to make comparisons between different coefficients.
 Specifically, you might want some kind of standard measure of which predictors have the strongest relationship to the outcome.
-This is what **standardised coefficients** aim to do.
+Thit is what **standardised coefficients** aim to do.

-The basic idea is quite simple; the standardised coefficients are the coefficients that you would have obtained if you’d converted all the variables to *z*-scores before running the regression.\ [#]_ The idea here is that, by converting all the predictors to *z*-scores, they all go into the regression on the same scale, thereby removing the
+The basic idea is quite simple; the standardised coefficients are the coefficients that you would have obtained if you would converted all the variables to *z*-scores before running the regression.\ [#]_ The idea here is that, by converting all the predictors to *z*-scores, they all go into the regression on the same scale, thereby removing the